 Overall Program Cost:

-The program travel cost is $3,020.00 This includes round-trip airfare from the NY/NJ metro area, transportation to/from the US airport, accommodation in Norbulingka (triple room), emergency health insurance, airport transfers within India, transportation to Amritsar?, lodging in ??some meals; trips to the Golden Temple, arts workshops, and various activities.
+The program travel cost is $3,020.00 This includes round-trip airfare from the NY/NJ metro area, transportation to/from the US airport, accommodation in Norbulingka (double/triple room), emergency health insurance, all group transport within India, some meals, hotels, trips to the Golden Temple, arts workshops, and various activities.

 A non-refundable $1200 deposit is due with this application.
 It MUST be submitted with this application - money order or cashier’s check only - payable to WCSU.
 (Bring to Donna Warner, MSC 207)